catseye/Robin/README.markdown

   those tests which currently import `small`, although they may be pretty ugly expressed purely in `core` terms.

-* Have the tests only test those built-in modules which were selected for inclusion during the build step.
+* Have the test runner know to only test those built-in modules which were selected for inclusion during the build step.
+(Write those options to a text file which the test runner script reads.)

 * Informally test tail-recursive behavior (does an infinite loop leak memory?)